Adi103-ETAI/N.I.A/README.md

 - `ToolManager.listen()`: ASR, e.g., via `speech_recognition`

 Default CLI accepts `--voice` to enable voice mode (falls back silently if not available).

+### Async vs Sync Usage
+- Implement `arun(self, params)` for asynchronous tools, or `run(self, params)` for synchronous ones.
+- Use `ToolManager.execute_async(...)` to run tools concurrently with other async tasks.
+- `ToolManager.execute(...)` will raise if a coroutine is detected while an event loop is already running; prefer the async API in concurrent contexts.

 ## How to Add a Tool
 1. Create a Python file in `core/tools/`.